 Hangouts video calls in Google Calendar

 Video calls are added to Google Calendar events by default, which makes it easy for everyone in an event to join a video conference.

 Guests can join a video call in a variety of ways:

-- Click Join meeting in the event bubble or event page.
+- Click Join meeting in the event bubble or details page.

-- Click the video call link in the email invitation.
+- Click the video call link in the message.